-The Agricultural College Woman's club met at the residence of Mrs. F. S. Madison Monday and passed the after-Manson Monday and passed the after-noon pleasantly and profitably.
+The Agricultural College Woman's club met at the residence of Mrs. F. S Madison Monday and passed the afternoon pleasantly and profitably.
 The study of ancient sculpture was con-tinued, the discussion being led by Mrs. Prof. J. F. Engle.